Kelloe: St Helena cross

 Ryder claims the St Helena cross as "one of the most important items of Romanesque sculpture in the country".
 The 12th-century cross was found broken into several pieces being used as walling stone in the south wall of the chancel.
 During the 1854 rebuilding it was found and reassembled.
 It was conserved and cleaned in the early 1990s and is currently set against the north wall of the sanctuary.

-The cross shows scenes from the legend of the Invention of the True Cross including saints Helena and Constantine, whence its name.
-The right and back are plain.
+The cross shows scenes from the legend of the Invention of the True Cross, including saints Helena and Constantine, whence its name.
+The right face and back are plain.
 Three further scenes from the legend are missing, which has led to a suggestion that it is one of a pair, possibly associated with a reliquary.
-J T Lang in a personal communication to Ryder suggests that reliquary might have held a portion of the True Cross and that (in the absence of documentary evidence for it having been at Kelloe) it may have been held at Durham Cathedral.
-The crosses and reliquary may have been moves to Kelloe in the 16th Century (since the church was already dedicated to St Helen) and is possible that the second cross is still somewhere within the fabric of the church.
+J T Lang in a personal communication to Ryder suggests that the reliquary might have held a portion of the True Cross and that (in the absence of documentary evidence for it having been at Kelloe) it may have been held at Durham Cathedral.
+The crosses and reliquary may have been moved to Kelloe in the 16th Century (since the church was already dedicated to St Helen) and it is possible that the second cross is still somewhere within the fabric of the church.